 The EU has different fishing requirements for 'third countries' (countries not in the EU).
 If the transition period ends before an EU trade deal has been agreed (a 'no deal' situation), Scottish fisheries will have to follow these requirements.

-The Scottish Government has created information booklets that explain the new requirements you will have to follow if you:
+The Scottish Government has created guidance that explains the new requirements you will have to follow if you:

 - fish in UK waters and land in the EU